Visit the National Archives Museum

 As a special tribute to our Armed Forces, service personnel in uniform or presenting a valid military I.D. may enter through the Special Events entrance on the corner of Constitution Avenue and 7th Street.
 Family and guests are also welcome.

-Members of the Foundation for the National Archives and their guests may enter through the Special Events entrance at the corner of Constitution Avenue and 7th Street by showing their membership card.
+Members of the National Archives Foundation and their guests may enter through the Special Events entrance at the corner of Constitution Avenue and 7th Street by showing their membership card.

 - It can take up to 1 hour or more to enter the building during the months of March, April and May, Thanksgiving weekend, the week between Christmas and New Year's Day and other times when there is heavy visitor traffic.
 We encourage you to come prepared for inclement weather while waiting outdoors.